-There were no significant actual or potential governance issues identified in respect of the 2020/21-year AGS which were due to be monitored during 2021/22.
+There were no significant actual or potential governance issues identified for 2022/23.

-There are currently no significant actual or potential governance issues identified in respect of 2021/22 'business as usual' activities.
+There are currently no significant actual or potential governance issues identified in respect of 2022/23 'business as usual' activities.
+The Chief Constable is satisfied to the best of their knowledge that no material breaches of the governance arrangements occurred in 2022/23 and there are no significant weaknesses in the internal control and governance environment.

-In any event the governance arrangements of the Chief Constable will remain under review at least annually over forthcoming financial years.
+In any event the governance arrangements of the CC and PCC will remain under review at least annually over forthcoming financial years.